opencog/atomspace/opencog/persist/sql/README.md

 password that is DIFFERENT than your unix-password.
 This is because some of the database login methods require a clear-text password to be supplied.
 The full set of postgres login styles are supported, as long as you use the postgres URI format.
-The ODBC logins require clear-text passwords to be used.

 See the [postgres
 documentation]((https://www.postgresql.org/docs/9.6/static/libpq-connect.html)